gesa/hint/packages/hint/docs/user-guide/concepts/configurations.md

 # Configurations

-A `configuration` is a package that contains a `.hintrc` configuration file.
-This makes it easier and faster for users to have `webhint` up and running and it also facilitates sharing configurations for different things such as: related hints, URLs to ignore, etc. When installing a `configuration`, all its dependencies (`hint`s, `connnector`s, `formatter`s, `parser`s) should be installed automatically as well.
+A `configuration` is a way to share `.hintrc` values for different use cases, such as related hints, URLs to ignore, shared organization standards, etc. When installing a `configuration`, all of its dependencies (`hint`s, `connnector`s, `formatter`s, `parser`s) should be installed automatically as well.

-To use a `configuration`, you have to:

-1. After installing `hint`, install a configuration package.
-When running `npm create hintrc`, the wizard will list you the official configuration packages but you can search on `npm`.
-Any package `@hint/configuration-` or `webhint-configuration-` should be a valid candidate.
+Conveniently, any configuration you choose when running `npm create hintrc` is automatically installed _and_ added to your `.hintrc` for you.

-2. Once installed, update your `.hintrc` to use it (this step is not needed if you are using the wizard).
-Given an npm package called `webhint-configuration-example1`, add the following:
+To manually use a `configuration`, install any package matching `@hint/configuration-`, `webhint-configuration-`, or `@namespace/webhint-configuration-`.
+Once installed, update your `.hintrc` to use it by adding it to the `extends` array.
+Given a package called `webhint-configuration-example1` OR `@orgname/webhint-configuration-example1`, add the following:

 ```json
 {